The Spy Who Dumped Me

 The Spy Who Dumped Me is a 2018 American action comedy film directed by Susanna Fogel and co-written by Fogel and David Iserson.
 The film stars Mila Kunis, Kate McKinnon, Justin Theroux, Sam Heughan, Hasan Minhaj, and Gillian Anderson and follows two best friends who are chased by assassins through Europe after one of their ex-boyfriends turns out to be a CIA agent.
 The title is a play on the James Bond film The Spy Who Loved Me, and Austin Powers: The Spy Who Shagged Me.

-The film was shot in Amsterdam and Budapest from July to September 2017.
-It was released in the United States on August 3, 2018, by Lionsgate and grossed more than $75 million, while receiving mixed reviews from critics, who questioned the film's intended genre and tone but praised the performances.
+The film was shot in Amsterdam, Berlin and Budapest from July to September 2017.
+It was released in the United States on August 3, 2018, by Lionsgate and grossed more than $79 million, while receiving mixed reviews from critics, who questioned the film's intended genre and tone but praised the performances.